 Both exempt preparers and non-exempt prepares must maintain their PTINs annually and also consent to Circular 230 requirements just the same, but Exempt Preparers need only to complete 15 credit hours of IRS sanctioned continuing education, comprised of:

 • Ten (10) hours of other Federal Tax Law topics

 • Three (3) hours of Federal Tax Law Updates

 The Exam consists of 100 multiple choices questions.
-The exam is delivered online through our website and must be completed within a 3 hour time allotment.
-The exam is open book and will cover the material presented in all 3 chapters of the AFSP Course materials.
-Successful passing of the exam requires at least a 70% score, and multiple attempts are acceptable until the 70% passing grade is achieved.
+The exam is delivered online through our website and must be completed within a 3-hour time allotment.
+The exam is open book and will cover the material presented in all content covered in the AFSP Course materials.
+Successful passing of the exam requires at least a 70% score, and multiple attempts are acceptable.
 The Exam, as well as all other requirements must be successfully completed prior to December 31st to qualify for the AFSP course record of completion from the IRS.